 The objective of the Ipswich Heritage Program is to identify places of cultural heritage significance within Ipswich and to encourage their conservation for the present community and future generations, including both residents and visitors.

-In June of 1990, the Ipswich City Council made a commitment to the most ambitious heritage action plan yet undertaken in Queensland, and indeed one of the most ambitious heritage programs undertaken anywhere in Australia.
-The goal of the Ipswich Heritage Program, as adopted by Council on 14 June 1990 is 'to identify places of cultural significance within the City of Ipswich and to encourage their conservation'.
+In June 1990, Ipswich City Council made a commitment to the most ambitious heritage action plan yet undertaken in Queensland - and indeed one of the most ambitious heritage programs undertaken anywhere in Australia.
+The goal of the Ipswich Heritage Program as adopted by Council on 14 June 1990 is 'to identify places of cultural significance within the City of Ipswich and encourage their conservation'.

-In 2011, Ipswich City Council established a Local History Scholarship through The University of Queensland, St Lucia Campus.
-This Scholarship was made available to students undertaking Research Higher Degree studies (MPhil and PhD), Postgraduate Coursework and Honours at The University of Queensland.
+In 2011, Ipswich City Council established a Local History Scholarship through the University of Queensland, St Lucia Campus.
+This scholarship was made available to students undertaking higher degree by research studies (MPhil and PhD), postgraduate coursework and honours at the University of Queensland.

-The scholarship was awarded to assist students to produce a research project focusing on a specific element of the history of Ipswich that contributed to a new understanding of the history of the city.
+The scholarship was awarded to assist students in producing a research project focusing on a specific element of the history of Ipswich contributing to a new understanding of the history of the city.

-At its meeting of 29 November 2001 the Ipswich Heritage Consultative Committee suggested that as a means of commemorating this highly significant anniversary, that Ipswich City Council consider the production of a series of academically researched reports covering various topics or time periods of the history of Ipswich.
+At a 29 November 2001 meeting the Ipswich Heritage Consultative Committee suggested that as a means of commemorating this highly significant anniversary Ipswich City Council consider the production of a series of academically researched reports covering various topics or time periods of the history of Ipswich.

 It is recognised that buildings must be functional to satisfy the requirements of current owners and uses.
 It is not the intent of the Ipswich City Council to dictate how people in historic buildings should live, or to intrude unnecessarily upon people's privacy.
 However, any alterations that are intended should be carried out sympathetically so that the heritage value of the existing building and the character of its immediate streetscape and neighbourhood are conserved and enhanced..